Frequently asked questions

 Who can benefit from Bank Group assistance?

 Most AfDB resources and projects are intended for its regional member countries (RMCs).
-The establishment of the Bank’s new credit policy in 1995 has resulted in a rationalization of loan conditions.

 What is the relationship between the African Development Bank Group and the World Bank?